This post may contain affiliate links. Please read our disclosure policy.

 Enter your email below and we’ll send the recipe straight to your inbox (and more recipes sent daily!)

-• Made with real fruit and no artificial ingredients
+• Made with real fruit and no weird ingredients—just fresh, simple, and naturally sweet.

-• Watermelon: Use seedless watermelon because it will create a smoother texture than the seeded variety.
+• Seedless watermelon: Seedless watermelon will create a smoother texture than the seeded variety.

 • Agave nectar: Feel free to switch this out for maple syrup or honey.